Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 Washington, DC 20202

-The College’s complete Policy on Access to Student Records Under the Family Educational Rights and Privacy Act (FERPA), can be found here.
+The University’s complete Policy on Access to Student Records Under the Family Educational Rights and Privacy Act (FERPA), can be found here.

 Your Rights Under the NYS Stop Hacks and Improve Electronic Data Secuity Act (SHIELD)

-The College must also notify consumer reporting agencies if more than 5,000 New York residents are to be notified.
+The University must also notify consumer reporting agencies if more than 5,000 New York residents are to be notified.
 The contact information for the three nationwide consumer reporting agencies is as follows:

 EQUIFAX P.O.
 Box 105788 Atlanta, GA 30348 1-800-349-9960 www.equifax.com